ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 application-limited samples, since by definition they reflect application limits.
-However, the estimator does use application-limited samples if the measured delivery rate happens to be larger than the current BBR.max_bw estimate, since this indicates the current BBR.Max_bw estimate is too low.
+However, the estimator does use application-limited samples if the measured delivery rate happens to be larger than the current BBR.max_bw estimate, since this indicates the current BBR.max_bw estimate is too low.

 ### Updating the BBR.max_bw Max Filter {#updating-the-bbrmaxbw-max-filter}